YuraDev/vue-chrome-extension-template/README.md

 * tab - Your application will work in a separate tab
 * ext - Shared scripts
 * [manifest.js](https://developer.chrome.com/extensions/manifest) - Descriptions of the application, its rights and possibilities

+## Usage

+To use, navigate to chrome://extensions/, make sure Developer mode is enabled, and use `Load unpacked` to load the `./build/` folder in your project.